 Currently, the portion of Green Lane Road south of the Turnpike is segmented by a small tributary.
-A recommended side path travels down along the northern half to the dead end of Green Lane Road.
+A side path is recommended along the northern half to the dead end of Green Lane Road.
 A recommended trail bridge will link the proposed side path with an existing sidewalk.